-As an independent consultant, you need to keep your operating costs low.
+As a consultant, you need to keep your operating costs low.

 While I focus on Comcast in this article, you can apply the lessons and frameworks from this article to any internet service provider (ISP).